c-dilks/git-tutorial/tutorial.md

 Since GitHub is very popular, we'll continue this tutorial assuming you are using GitHub.
 This assumes that:
 - you have a GitHub account
 - you have generated an SSH key pair, and uploaded the public key to GitHub
+- you have configured SSH client to use this key for GitHub

 First, we need to create a GitHub repository.
 In the upper right corner, click the plus sign, then "New repository".
 Then,
 1. give it a name; our name was `my_project` (note it doesn't have to match the directory name, but that's conventional)